HarwinBorger/SpaceFramework/README.md

+## SpaceFramework
-SpaceFramework - Front-end development made for a green future!
+### Front-end development made for a green future!

-SpaceFramework embraces green energy and energy awareness.
-In other words it is climate-conscious framework.
-How do we do it?
-- Developed while using green energy
-- Only generates the classes you really need.
-SpaceFramework keeps file sizes at a minimum.
-Less disk space means less downloading time means less power needed.
+- Follows OOCSS principles
-- By using the SpaceFramework you can develop way faster and more efficient.
+- Develop faster and more efficient.
 No more writing classes to set paddings, margins en positions.
+- Separates structure from styling

+#### Use CSS classes like:
+For padding:
+- .site-padding
+- .site-padding-top
+- .site-padding-vertical

+For margin:
+- .site-margin
+- .site-margin-left

+For positions:
+- .site-position
+- .site-position-vertical

+For responsive websites:
+- .medium-site-padding
+- .large-site-margin

+For negative values:
+- .site-margin-horizontal-negative

 Proudly made in the Netherlands by Harwin Borger